 As the Mid-Atlantic Ridge began to rise, the granite hydroplates started to slide downhill on the steepening slopes.
 This removed even more weight from what was to become the floor of the Atlantic Ocean, so the floor rose faster, the slopes increased, and the hydroplates accelerated, removing even more weight, etc. The entire Atlantic floor rapidly rose about 30 miles.

 When the first segment of the Mid-Atlantic Ridge began to rise, it helped lift adjacent portions of the chamber floor just enough for them to become unstable and spring upward.
 This process continued all along the rupture path, forming the Mid-Oceanic Ridge.

 Adjacent land masses, still lubricated by water, slid away from the ruptures, Africa-EurAsia drifting eastward; the Americas drifting west.
 See a visualization of how North and South America on the West, and Africa-EurAsia on the East fit neatly into the shape of the Mid-Atlantic Ridge, the author's proposed site of the fracture of the original earth God created.
-(See an explanation of this visualization immediately beneath Figure 53).
+(See an explanation of this visualization in conjunction with Figure 12).

 4) Continental Lift, or Recovery Phase: